 Based on the NATA Athletic Training Competencies, AU’s four-year program gives students hands-on clinical knowledge as well as a strong academic foundation in preventing, recognizing, managing and rehabilitating injuries that result from physical activity.

 The Athletic Training program at AU includes:

 - Eight hours of core physical education courses

 - 68 hours of athletic training courses

-- Built-in minors in biology and physiology
+- Built-in minor in physiology

 - More than 1,200 hours of clinical experience, including rotations at AU, local high schools, and professional and semi-professional athletic organizations

 - National accreditation through the Commission on Accreditation of Athletic Training Education (CAATE)